 You may have heard your mother and grandmother talk about eating more calcium to guard against osteoporosis.
 While many people associate osteoporosis with older women, this bone condition can affect men too.
 And while osteoporosis is strongly related to older age, younger people can do themselves a favor by investing in their bone health too because bone mass begins to reduce as early as 30 years old.

 Our bodies constantly replace old bone with new bone.
 When we are young, new bone gets replaced faster than old bone can be removed, allowing us to grow, but this reverses when we get older.
-So what can you do to keep your bones strong and healthy?
+One of the most common treatments for osteoperosis is Actonel.
+But what can you do to keep your bones strong and healthy before it comes to that point?
 Fortunately, simple everyday lifestyle choices that lead to many other health benefits will do the job.